vivek-booshan/smut/README.md

 - streamline x1b magic strings to readable code
 - handle line wrapping
 - basic client-session with mkfifo
+- Investigate why throughput (compared to tmux) is faster on darwin and 4x slower on linux

 ### FIX
 - scroll messes with gutter display if not at current line